How To Obtain A Death Certificate In Ontario

 To apply online, you must complete the online application form.
 After completing the form, you’ll be able to order the document to be delivered to your home.

 You can pay for delivery fees by credit card once you complete the online application.
 During the process, you’ll also be able to indicate the number of copies you’d like.

 How long does delivery take?

 Certificates are sent out after your completed application is registered and your payment is processed.
 Delivery may take about 15 business days if you choose to order through regular delivery service through Canada Post, at a cost of $15.
-Keep in mind that delivery may take longer due to physical distancing measures to ensure the safety of mail delivery employees.

 Are there faster delivery options?

 If you require faster delivery, you might want to consider paying extra for premium delivery, at a cost of roughly $45.
 Premium service is currently available and takes about 5 business days.
 If you’re unsure about whether your application was successfully submitted, feel free to contact ServiceOntario.